-In popular areas, aim to concentrate use on tracks, established campsites and other developed sites such as the start of the walk, boat launches and picnic areas.
-Concentrating
+In popular areas, aim to concentrate use on tracks, established campsites, and other developed sites such as the start of walks, and picnic areas.
+Concentrating use in these areas and, if necessary, on the surfaces mentioned earlier, will minimise disturbances to soils and vegetation.

-Stay on designated tracks

-On tracks, walk single file in the centre of the track - even where it's wet, rocky or muddy.
+Stay on designated tracks.
+On tracks, walk single file in the centre of the track-even where it's wet, rocky or muddy.
 Tracks become progressively wider and form parallel paths where people walk on their margins or detour around obstacles.
 Likewise, "social tracks" mar campgrounds and other popular areas.
 Always use established roads and tracks to visit campsites and other places of interest.
 Shortcutting a track has severe consequences.
 Shortcuts become tracks or gullies that require costly restoration.
 Avoid areas where efforts to restore vegetation and soils are in progress.
-(Note: In some environments - such as sandy soils - it is best to walk on the track but "wide" to spread compression away from the middle that can lead to "spooning" and erosion.)
-Walking wide on a muddy track also applies in areas where Phytophthora - root rot is present to avoid spores collecting in boot treads.
+(Note: In some environments - such as sandy soils - it is best to walk on the track but 'wide' to spread compression away from the middle that can lead to 'spooning' and erosion.
+Walking wide on a muddy track also applies in areas where Phytophythora - root rot is present to avoid spores collecting in boot treads.
 See Principle Four - Leave What You Find for more information.)